highcharts/highcharts/docs/chart-design-and-style/style-by-css.md

     .highcharts-color-{n}

 Colors used for series, or individual points when [colorByPoint](https://api.highcharts.com/highcharts/plotOptions.column.colorByPoint) is set, typically for pie charts etc. Each such color rule sets the fill and stroke to a default color in _highcharts.css_, then these properties may be overridden by more specific rules, for example for a common stroke on pies.
-The best place to set your own custom colors is by modifying highcharts.css/highcharts.scss, otherwise the strokes and fills must be set more specifically.
+The best place to set your own custom colors is by overriding the `--highcharts-color-{n}` variables in `highcharts.css`, otherwise the strokes and fills must be set more specifically.
 Replaces [colors](https://api.highcharts.com/highcharts/colors).

 [Demo of styling series and point colors](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/css/colors/).